 Notwithstanding these regimes for installers and products, there is currently no national UK guidance specific to fighting fires involving PV systems, despite PV systems presenting new risks to firefighters, especially from the risk of electric shock and electrocution.
 However, the BRE National Solar Centre has carried out some in-depth analysis of the causes and challenges of solar PV fires as uncovered by previous incidents in the UK.

+As outlined in the BRE Report, Fire and Solar PV Systems, it is difficult to locate accurate data and statistics relating to solar panel fire incidents in the UK, with the same true for most countries around the world.
 Currently, there is no reporting field for solar panels in the UK national incident reporting system, which makes it impossible to measure the true impact that solar panels have upon national fire incident data or firefighter safety.
 If it cannot be measured, it cannot be managed, and for this reason it is critical that this data gap is recognised and addressed without delay, and that a reporting field for solar PV systems be added to the national incident reporting system so that stakeholders have the right information to make evidence-based decisions rather than opinion-based decisions which are the status quo of today.
 There is no doubt that the true statistics on incidents involving solar panels are significantly under-reported and the true costs in terms of property damage, revenue loss, and work health and safety liabilities are yet to be determined and accurately measured.

 The DC Danger Zone